cesarParra/lwc-signals/README.md

 If you only wish to fetch data once and hold that data within a component, you should still use the `@wire` service or imperative Apex calls within your own component.

-Where the Store framework comes in handy is when you wish for multiple components to share the same data to have a single source of truth, and/or when you want to have a reactive system that updates the UI automatically when the data changes, no matter where the change comes from.
+Where the Signals framework comes in handy is when you wish for multiple components to share the same data to have a single source of truth, and/or when you want to have a reactive system that updates the UI automatically when the data changes, no matter where the change comes from.

 ### $resource

-The `$resource` function is a helper function that allows you to create a store that fetches data asynchronously, which includes Apex methods imported through `@salesforce/apex/`.
+The `$resource` function is a helper function that allows you to create a signals that fetches data asynchronously, which includes Apex methods imported through `@salesforce/apex/`.

 ---

-Let's first take a look at the simple example of fetching data from the server through a single source of truth (the resource store) and sharing it between components.
+Let's first take a look at the simple example of fetching data from the server through a single source of truth (the resource signals) and sharing it between components.

 **Given the following Apex method**